FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 * Game Over - When the player runs out of lives, the game ends.
 * Instructions - A page that shows the basic controls for the game.
 * Leaderboard - When the user loses, his score is saved to a file.
-* SoundTrack - Play background music when user is playing
+* SoundTrack - Play background music when user is playing.
+* Sounds - Play sounds when the player or enemy fires a laser beam, or when there is a collision.

 ### PLANNED FEATURES
-* Sounds - Play sounds when the player or enemy fires a laser beam, or when there is a collision.
+* All feaures implemented!

 ## IMPLEMENTATION - UML